 What medications are currently being prescribed?

-There are two classes of medications currently being prescribed to treat Alzheimer’s Dementia: “Cholinesterase Inhibitors” such as Aricept (Donepezil), Exelon (Rivastigmine), and Razidyne (Galantamine); and an “NMDA Receptor Antagonist”, Namenda (Memantine).
+There are two classes of medications currently being prescribed to treat Alzheimer’s Dementia: “Cholinesterase Inhibitors” such as Aricept (Donepezil), Exelon (Rivastigmine), and Razadyne (Galantamine); and an “NMDA Receptor Antagonist”, Namenda (Memantine).

 How do these medications work?